Enter Now - Win A Faecal Egg Count Kit

 Please remember to manage horses as a herd - You may get an egg count that is closer to 1000 epg or up to 3000 epg, these particular results suggest immediate treatment.

-OTHER FACTORS YOU NEED TO UNDERSTAND WHEN READING YOUR HORSES RESULTS:
+OTHER FACTORS YOU NEED TO CONSIDER WHEN WORMING:

 - Time of Year: A worm egg count is most useful during the months that worms are active and laying eggs, namely from early spring through to late autumn.